chanzuckerberg/czi-oss-training/03-improving-oss-impact/01-impactful-contribution-model.md

 ### Measuring success

 > **Warning**
-> To date, there aren't any canonical set of metrics that are characteristic of open source project health.
-Or a one-size-fits-all approach to measure contribution impact and success.
-However, there are some approaches that can be used as a starting point to measure the impact of your open source strategy and programs.
+> To date, no canonical set of metrics is characteristic of open source project health.
+There is no one-size-fits-all approach to measure open source contribution impact and success.
+However, some approaches can be used as a starting point to measure the impact of your open source strategy and programs.

-In the [Components of an open source strategy section](#components-of-an-open-source-strategy) above you'll notice a dedicated section to identifying your interested groups (a.k.a. stakeholders).
-Formally identifying, documenting, and regularly reviewing your interested groups helps you define and clarify:
+In the [Components of an open source strategy section](#components-of-an-open-source-strategy) above, you'll notice a dedicated section to identifying your interested groups (a.k.a. stakeholders).
+Formally identifying, documenting, and regularly reviewing your interested groups helps you define and clarify the following:

 - expectations
 - needs